treehouse-projects/aspnet-comic-book-gallery/walkthroughs/add-series-list-and-detail-views/02-centralizing-our-data.md

     {
         Id = 1,
         Title = "The Amazing Spider-Man",
-        DescriptionHtml = "The Amazing Spider-Man (abbreviated as ASM) is an American comic book series published by Marvel Comics, featuring the adventures of the fictional superhero Spider-Man.
+        DescriptionHtml = "<p>The Amazing Spider-Man (abbreviated as ASM) is an American comic book series published by Marvel Comics, featuring the adventures of the fictional superhero Spider-Man.
 Being the mainstream continuity of the franchise, it began publication in 1963 as a monthly periodical and was published continuously, with a brief interruption in 1995, until its relaunch with a new numbering order in 1999.
 In 2003 the series reverted to the numbering order of the first volume.
 The title has occasionally been published biweekly, and was published three times a month from 2008 to 2010.
-A film named after the comic was released July 3, 2012."
+A film named after the comic was released July 3, 2012.</p>"
     },
     new Series()
     {
         Id = 2,
         Title = "Bone",
-        DescriptionHtml = "Bone is an independently published comic book series, written and illustrated by Jeff Smith, originally serialized in 55 irregularly released issues from 1991 to 2004."
+        DescriptionHtml = "<p>Bone is an independently published comic book series, written and illustrated by Jeff Smith, originally serialized in 55 irregularly released issues from 1991 to 2004.</p>"
     }
 };
 ```